badasswp/sculpt/README.md

 ## Why Sculpt?

-Sculpt is a simple, but powerful CLI tool for building enterprise WP plugins very quickly.
+Sculpt is a simple, but powerful CLI tool for building WP plugins very quickly.
 It uses simple commands to create standard WP features such as `Posts`, `Taxonomies`, `Meta`, `Assets`, `Services` and so much more.
-In this way, you can focus more on the business logic of your WordPress plugin than spending time trying to write classes from scratch.
+In this way, you can focus more on the business logic of your WordPress plugin than spending time trying to write boilerplate code from scratch.

-If you are a fan of Laravel and how it presents an Object-Oriented approach to building clean, robust and scalabale PHP applications using the `artisan make` commands, then you would definitely love **Sculpt**.
+If you are a fan of __Laravel__ and how it presents an Object-Oriented approach to building clean, robust and scalabale PHP applications using the `artisan make` commands, then you would definitely love __Sculpt__.

 ## Getting Started